Hwesta/resume/README.md

 -   Backend developer for an external API and an integrations system, supported analytics work.
--   Owned three Python codebases: handled new features, troubleshooting, and releases with no downtime and no major bugs
+-   Owned three Python codebases: handled new features, troubleshooting, and releases with no downtime and no major bugs.
 -   Championed database improvements:
     -   Initiated conversion from ad-hoc commands to using Flyway to manage structure.